attr-encrypted/attr_encrypted/README.md

 ### attr_encrypted with database persistence

 By default, `attr_encrypted` uses the `:per_attribute_iv` encryption mode.
-This mode requires a column to store your cipher text and a column to store your IV.
+This mode requires a column to store your cipher text and a column to store your IV (initialization vector).

 Create or modify the table that your model uses to add a column with the `encrypted_` prefix (which can be modified, see below), e.g. `encrypted_ssn` via a migration like the following: